bigaidream-projects/drmad/cpu_ver/README.md

 # CPU Version (Python/Numpy)

-We no longer update CPU version and keep it here mainly for reference.

 The CPU code is used in the original paper.
-The detailed how-to-run instructions can be found [here](https://github.com/bigaidream-projects/drmad/tree/master/cpu_ver/README.md).

 ---

 ### How to reproduce our experiments

 #### Dependencies

 The code is mainly modified from [Gradient-based Optimization of Hyperparameters through Reversible Learning](https://github.com/HIPS/hypergrad/).